Math Contest Events

 (modeled after the classic TV program, "Name That Tune")

-a.
-Lower Division ( Algebra I, Geometry) A school's Solve That Problem team consists of three Algebra I students and three Geometry students.
+Lower division ( Algebra I, Geometry).
+A school's Solve That Problem team consists of three Algebra I students and three Geometry students.
 Each team should designate which one of the three Algebra I students will be number 1, 2 & 3.
 And the same with the three Geometry students.

 A single individual cannot be designated as both the Number 1 and the Number 2 player.
 If for any reason, a team is one or more player short, it will not be able to participate during those times that those designated players would otherwise be playing.
 Thus, it is advisable to have alternate players lined up should the regular players not be able to participate at the last minute.

-b.
 Upper Division (Algebra II, Advanced Math, Calculus).
-The same comments as those given for lower division apply with the substitution of Algebra II, Advanced Math, and Calculus.as Algebra I (3) and Geometry (3).
+The same comments as those given for lower division apply with the substitution of Algebra II, Advanced Math, and Calculus as Algebra I (3) and Geometry (3).

 1. The sequence of play will be as follows:

-Lower Division Algebra I, Player 1 Algebra I, Player 2 Algebra I, Player 3 Geometry, Player 1 Geomerty, Player 2 Geometry, Player 3
+Lower Division Algebra I, Player 1 Algebra I, Player 2 Algebra I, Player 3 Geometry, Player 1 Geometry, Player 2 Geometry, Player 3

 Upper Division Algebra II, Player 1 Advanced Math, Player 1 Calculus, Player 1 Algebra II, Player 2 Advanced Math, Player 2 Calculus, Player 2